kildom/con-reg-exp/docs/overview.md

 }
 ```

-This is more comprehensive example of VRE.
+This is more comprehensive example of *CRE*.
 Now, you can judge what is
 more readable: the above code, or the same function written in pure RegExp:

 ```javascript